rferreira321/rafael-rumos-expert/README.md

 Improve function documentation.

-Reduce introduced sleeps by better understanding where failures happening.
+Reduce introduced sleeps by better understanding where failures are happening.